Shimady563/cofee-shop-app/README.md

 ## Future plans

+Now I'm working on porting data model to hibernate, which you can see in the branch `feature/hibernate`.
 Although the application is fully functional, there are some additional quality of life changes that can be made.
 They include code refactoring, and some optimization.
 I also plan to wrap the application in a docker container, and implement a CI/CD pipeline in the future, as will learn those technologies.
-Additionally, I plan to port this application to spring and hibernate, to compare the two approaches.
+Additionally, I plan to port this application to spring, to compare the two approaches.
-This will also allow me to learn more about spring and hibernate.
+This will also allow me to learn more about spring.
 You can find the application in my repository [here](https://github.com/Shimady563/coffee-shop-app-spring)

 ## Technologies used